 January 1950: Week of meetings in small rent house with Bro.
 Sidebottom, Bro.
 Shiflet, Bro.
 Charles Wages, Bro.
 Joy James, Bro.
 Leonard Gideon and Bro.
 Weldon Rightmer preaching.
 Sunday School and regular service were started and work began on a small chapel, 15 feet by 45 feet.
 This chapel was dedicated to the Lord on Sunday, March 5, 1950.

 1952: Sunday School classrooms were added.

 1961: A larger auditorium was dedicated to the Lord on the first Sunday in March.

 June 12, 1978: Ground broken for present building.
 Building occupied in August, completed for dedication on October 8, 1978, debt-free, February 1, 1979.

 Summer of 2000: ground was broken for a new wing to the south of the building.
 This resulted in doubling the size of our fellowship hall, a larger nursery and primary classroom, a spacious kitchen with all new appliances and rest rooms that are fully accessible to the handicapped, including wheel chairs.
 This new construction is debt-free.
 We are in the process of adding room-dividers that can convert the fellowship hall into four large classrooms, or open it to one large hall.
 We are now paying for these partitions and our library cabinets.

 2006: Pastor Mays became full-time, senior Pastor of the church.

-The Present: The church continues with many spiritual blessings, souls saved, believers edified, four Bible Camps, a church bus, east parking lot expanded, additional exterior lighting, more outreach activities, such as prisoner correspondence, additional youth activities, etc.
+The Present: The church continues with many spiritual blessings, souls saved, believers edified, Bible Camps, a church bus, east parking lot expanded, additional exterior lighting, more outreach activities, such as prisoner correspondence, additional youth activities including mission trips to Central America, youth outings, etc.